-- Most Childrens' Services are not funded by base dollars but rather Medical Assistance, the Managed Care organization or their parent's/guardian's insurance.
-Lebanon County does have base funding to cover needed services if not covered by insurance. - Lebanon County has a strong CASSP system that supports and is supported by the entire county child serving agencies. - Student Assistance program behavioral health consultation.
+- Most Children's Services are not funded by base dollars but rather Medical Assistance, the Managed Care organization or their parent's/guardian's insurance.
+Lebanon County does have base funding to cover needed services if not covered by insurance. - Lebanon County has a strong CASSP system that supports and is supported by the entire county child serving agencies. - Student Assistance Program behavioral health consultation.
 Each school district in Lebanon County has a behavioral health professional assigned to them.
-These SAP behavioral health professionals consult with school staff to recommend and refer children to appropriate mental health and/or substance abuse services.

-- Special county respite funding through Mental Health base funding.
-This funding is used to send children to community camp experiences, providing much needed respite for families and children within a natural community setting. - Full continuum of services through the HealthChoices system to include but not limited to: inpatient services, partial hospitalization, outpatient services, Intensive Behavioral Health Services, After-School program, Family Based Mental Health Services, CRR Host Home and RTF.
+SAP behavioral health professionals consult with school staff to recommend and refer children to appropriate mental health and/or substance abuse services. - Complex Case Team was created with the goal of the Lebanon County child-serving departments to focus on early intervention, long-term prevention, and services that support family stability, safety, community protection, and the child/youth's healthy development and permanent connections. - Full continuum of services through the HealthChoices system to include but not limited to: inpatient services, partial hospitalization, outpatient services, Intensive Behavioral Health Services, After-School program, Family Based Mental Health Services, CRR Host Home and RTF.

 - Family engagement.
-The mental health system needs to engage families in all areas including full engagement in their child's treatment, in addition to program development and policies related to mental health services and supports. - Greater education to parents/guardians regarding Medical Assistance and the Managed Care system. - Since the COVID-19 pandemic, Lebanon County has seen a disruption in timely access for all mental health services, across all ages.
+The mental health system needs to engage families in all areas including full engagement in their child's treatment, in addition to program development and policies related to mental health services and supports. - Greater education provided to parents/guardians regarding Medical Assistance and the Managed Care system. - Since the COVID-19 pandemic, Lebanon County has seen a disruption in timely access for all mental health services, across all ages.
 There are extensive waiting lists for psychiatry, outpatient services and Child/Adolescent community behavioral health services.
 Lebanon County continues to engage in conversations to try to problem solve the dire situation; however, reductions in funding and lack of effective solutions continues to decrease the quantity and availability of behavioral health services in our county.